douglasmiranda/ddpt/{{cookiecutter.django_project_name}}/deployment/README.md

 > [Digital Ocean Provider](https://www.terraform.io/docs/providers/do/index.html)

-In order to create our instance/droplet with the files I provided you'll need a API token and the name of your SSH key available in your Digital Ocean dashboard.
+You'll need an API token and the name of your SSH key available in your Digital Ocean dashboard, so you can use the files the way I provided them.

 ## Configuration Management